Lübeck Regional Court: Liability of the controller under Art. 82 GDPR in the event of a data leak

 Data leak from sub-processor

-After the defendant terminated the cooperation with its processor, a data leak occurred at the sub-processor in which personal data was stolen and subsequently published on the darknet.
+After the defendant terminated the cooperation with its processor, a data leak occurred at the sub-processor in which personal data were stolen and subsequently published on the darknet.
 The data concerned included first and last name, user name, date of birth, email address, data on the use of the D. service, gender, language and country.
 The UserID, i.e. a sequence of numbers assigned by the defendant, which is individually assigned to individual users, was also affected.

 Reading tip: BSI updates minimum standards for logging cyber attacks